mramshaw/Google-Assistant/README.md

 There is no need to say either "Hey Google" or "Ok Google" if you are talking to the Google Assistant __app__.

 Simply say "start Peanut Allergy Facts" and proceed accordingly.

+## Easter Eggs

+Google Assistant comes with a nice selection of Easter Eggs.

+Say any of the following phrases for an Easter Egg:

+	"Testing"
+	"Tell me a joke"
+	"Tell me a story"
+	"Do a barrel roll"
+	"What's the loneliest number?"
+	"Make me a sandwich"
+	"When am I?"
+	"Can you pass the turing test?"
+	"I am your father"
+	"Set phasers to stun"
+	"Set phasers to kill"
+	"It's my birthday"
+	"Do you want to build a snowman?"
+	"How many roads must a man walk down?"

+[There are other Easter Eggs as well.
+They are mostly topical, so some of them may be replaced or removed.]

 ## Google Actions